 We manage and deliver Commonwealth Legacy funding in support of podium, non-podium and developmental performance athletes and sports teams in the South Island Region, and we provide performance training programs to developing athletes.

 No-Cost Facility Access

-In an effort to support all of our community members, we offer no-cost memberships to students of the Camosun Centre for Sport and Exercise Education, members of the Victoria Wheelchair Sports Association, and athletes of the Canadian Sport Institute Pacific.
+In an effort to support all of our community members, we offer no-cost or subsidized memberships to students of the Camosun Centre for Sport and Exercise Education, members of the Victoria Wheelchair Sports Association, and athletes of the Canadian Sport Institute Pacific.